 Friedrich-Gedike-Seminar.
 Akademie für Lehrkräftefortbildung

-With the new Friedrich Gedike Seminar, the Berliner Antike-Kolleg now has its own institutional structure to promote the active application of more than 15 years of expertise in the professional development of teachers at Humboldt-Universität zu Berlin (HUB).
-Led by Prof. Stefan Kipf (Didaktik der Alten Sprachen [classical language didactics], HUB), the aim of the Academy for Advanced Teacher Training is to ensure a continuous transfer of knowledge between university research and teaching practice in schools.
+With the new Friedrich Gedike Seminar, the Berliner Antike-Kolleg now has its own institutional structure to promote the active application of more than 15 years of expertise in the professional development of teachers at Humboldt-Universität zu Berlin (HU).
+Led by Prof. Stefan Kipf (Didaktik der Alten Sprachen [classical language didactics], HU), the aim of the Academy for Advanced Teacher Training is to ensure a continuous transfer of knowledge between university research and teaching practice in schools.

 Updates on relevant research– free and online

 The only institution of its kind in Germany, the Friedrich Gedike Seminar represents a research-oriented subject-specific addition to the wide range of professional development offerings for Latin and Greek language teachers.
 Through the targeted transfer of subject-specific content, the seminar will make an important contribution to quality assurance and greater professionalism in classical-language instruction.
 In online lectures and workshops, you, as a teacher, can find out about the questions being investigated through current research as well as about recent findings in all ancient studies disciplines that are of relevance to your classes.
 Our training series, consisting of individual two-hour meetings or full-day workshops, offer you the opportunity to remain up to date with the latest research even after you have completed your degree while at the same time fulfilling your obligation to complete subject-specific further training

 On request, you will be issued a certificate documenting your participation in a single training event or a series of training events.
 Please send an e-mail to email@example.com upon completion of the training to request your certificate.

 Who was Friedrich Gedike?
 From orphan to school reformer